thomseddon/cakephp-oauth-server/README.markdown

 The method includes various schemes for generating client id's, [pick your favourite](https://github.com/seddonmedia/cakephp-oauth-server/blob/master/Model/Client.php#L122).

-**NOTE:** This convenience will generate a random client secret _and hash it_ before storage, for security.
-It will make sure the actual client secret it returned when using the method, but the as it is stored hashed, it is not possible to ever retrieve the actual client secret that should be used.
-This means that if the client forgets it, a new client secret will have to be issued.
+**NOTE:** This convenience method will generate a random client secret __and hash it__ for security before storage.
+Although it will pass back the actual raw client secret when you first add a new client, it is not possible to ever determine this from the hash stored in the database.
+So if the client forgets their secret, [a new one will have to be issued](https://github.com/seddonmedia/cakephp-oauth-server/blob/master/Model/Client.php#L139).

 ### Included Endpoints